Google’s Creatability project taps AI to make creative tools more accessible

 They’re available at the Creatability website, and Google’s open-sourced the code.
 It’s soliciting new experiments from developers, who can submit their creations for a chance to be featured.

-The experiments range from a music-composing tool that lets you create tuns by moving your face, to a digital canvas that translates sights and sounds into sketches, and a music visualizer tool that mimics the effects of synesthesia.
+The experiments range from a music-composing tool that lets you create tunes by moving your face to a digital canvas that translates sights and sounds into sketches and a music visualizer tool that mimics the effects of synesthesia.

 Most leverage Posenet — a machine learning model powered by Google’s TensorFlow machine learning framework — for body joint detection in images and videos.
 Using any off-the-shelf webcam, you can draw with your face or tap out a tune with your nose.
 It runs in Javascript, and images are processed on-device and in-browser.

-Google said it worked with creators in the accessibility community to build Creatability, including composer Jay Alan Zimmerman, who’s deaf; Josh Miele, a blind scientist and designer; Chancey Fleet, a technology educator; and Open Up Music founders Barry Farrimond and Doug Bott, who work with young disabled musicians to build inclusive orchestras.
+Google said it worked with creators in the accessibility community to build Creatability, including composer Jay Alan Zimmerman, who’s deaf; Josh Miele, a blind scientist and designer; Chancey Fleet, a blind technology educator; and Open Up Music founders Barry Farrimond and Doug Bott, who work with young disabled musicians to build inclusive orchestras.

-“We hope these experiments inspire others to unleash their inner artist regardless of ability,” Claire Kearny-Volpe, a designer and researcher at the NYU Ability Project, wrote in a blog post.
+“We hope these experiments inspire others to unleash their inner artist regardless of ability,” Claire Kearney-Volpe, a designer and researcher at the NYU Ability Project, wrote in a blog post.
 “Art gives us the ability to point beyond spoken or written language, to unite us, delight, and satisfy.
 Done right, this process can be enhanced by technology — extending our ability and potential for play.”

-It’s not the first time AI’s been used to build accessible products.
+It’s not the first time AI has been used to build accessible products.

 Google’s DeepMind division is using it to generate closed captions for deaf users.
 In a 2016 joint study with researchers at the University of Oxford, scientists created a model that significantly outperformed a professional lip-reader, successfully translating 46.8 percent of words without error in 200 randomly selected clips compared to the human professional’s 12.4 percent of words.